wmgeolab/pyGeoBoundaries/README.md

 ### Contribution

-Contributions are welcome Notice a bug let us know.
-Thanks
+Contributions to the project are welcomed.
+If you notice any bugs or have suggestions for improvements, feel free to let us know.
+Thank you for your contributions!

 ### Author

-Dan Miller Runfola
++ Dan Miller Runfola
-Rohith Reddy Mandala
++ Rohith Reddy Mandala